Cloud Translation Blog

 - Adobe InDesign (IDML)

 - PNG (scanned text)

 - Resource files (.strings)

 - Portable Objects (.po)

 - Srt (YouTube subtitles)

 With little to no learning curve, you can get your entire translation team up-and-running on this web-based CAT tool immediately.
-Whether you need a CAT tool for PC or a CAT tool for Mac, you can use this one anywhere because it’s accessible from your web browser.
+Whether you need it for PC or Mac, desktop or mobile, you can use this one anywhere because it’s accessible from your web browser.

 Aug 19, 2019